mipxx/OpenCoreEFI/README.md

 OpenCore EFI
 -----

 :exclamation: Change 'MLB', 'ROM', 'SystemSerialNumber' and 'SystemUUID' Number to a valid value!
+:exclamation: This Configuration is still work in progress.
+While it is able to boot and use most functions, not everything has been tested.
 <img src="https://github.com/mipxx/OpenCoreEFI/blob/master/Docs/System_Info_1.png" width="698" height="465"/>

 EFI Folder for OpenCore Bootloader.